Home » Recipes » Bread Recipes » Olive Tomato Whole Wheat Focaccia

 • Cut stale focaccia into croutons for a salad.

-• Slather the finished, cooled bread with fresh pesto.
+• Slather slices of the finished, cooled bread with fresh pesto.

 Can I make whole wheat focaccia without a stand mixer?

 Of course, you can.
-Mix the ingredients in a bowl until they form a rough ball.
+Use a sturdy wooden spoon or a dough whisk to mix the ingredients in a bowl until they form a rough ball.
 Then, on a lightly floured surface, knead the dough for 5 minutes or until a smooth ball forms.

 Are focaccia dough and pizza dough the same?

-They are made with the same ingredients, but focaccia uses more yeast, which gives it a lighter, fluffier texture than pizza dough.
+They are made with the same ingredients, but focaccia uses more yeast and olive oil giving it a lighter, fluffier texture than pizza dough.

 Why is it called focaccia?